Chairman Joint Chiefs of Staff Committee: Appointment preferences

 Due to such preferential treatments given to army department, the retired admirals have given a strong criticism of such criterion, expressing their dissatisfaction towards the appointment processes.

 The last Chairman Joint Chiefs of Staff Committee

 27th Amendment to the Constitution of Pakistan, which determines the federal government's control and command of the armed forces.
-The amendment proposes changes to the command structure of the military leadership – including abolishing the post of Chairman Joint Chiefs of Staff Committee (CJCSC) from 27 November 2025, and giving broader responsibilities to the Army Chief, who will act as the Chief of Defence Forces.Sahir Shamshad Mirza last Chairman Joint Chiefs of Staff Committee (CJCSC) of Pakistan Armed Forces.
+The amendment proposes changes to the command structure of the military leadership – including abolishing the post of Chairman Joint Chiefs of Staff Committee (CJCSC) from 27 November 2025, and giving broader responsibilities to the Army Chief, who will act as the Chief of Defence Forces.
+Sahir Shamshad Mirza was the last Chairman Joint Chiefs of Staff Committee (CJCSC) of Pakistan Armed Forces.